freeformpdx/pollard/txt/devnotes.md

 - Simple state post to nginx server
 	- XX nginx log all requests && request bodies to /post
 	- XX redux middleware to post state tree to /post on add/update/delete/mark-played
+	- XX use spotify API for releas searches

 - Usability testing notes go here
-	-
+	- Search API seems to be the highest 'touch' point, blocker.
+Hopefully spotify API meets our needs.
+	- Didn't test delete/mark played, just search stuff

+## 10/23
+- 00 search state should be obvious
+- 00 no results found state

-## ROLLING TO DO
+# ROLLING TO DO

 - FIX SHIT UI
 	- 00 imgs on song/selectedSong xs && sm+

 - FIX SHIT UX
 	- 00 enter on title/track should search
-	- 00 search state should be obvious
-	- 00 no results found state
-	- 00 search API still suxdix

 - Make Songs OrderedMap so adds don't get shuffled